GettingMarried/GMWiki/User-migration-data-structure.md

         }
     },
     "showCountdown": true,
-    // Texts are becoming "custom-text-block" in the new wedding website "texts": [
+    // Texts potentially become "custom-text-block" in the new wedding website "texts": [
         {
             // site_intro_text